Humanitarian impact of the war in Donbas: Humanitarian response

 An emergency meeting of the United Nations Security Council on the subject of the humanitarian situation in Donbas was held on 5 August at Russia's behest.
 Russia proposed that a "humanitarian mission" be sent to Ukraine to help alleviate the suffering of civilians in the region.
 Western governments responded hesitantly to the proposal, with British permanent representative to the United Nations Sir Mark Lyall Grant saying "It is deeply ironic that Russia should call for an emergency meeting of the council to discuss a humanitarian crisis largely of its own creation".

-The government of Russia stated that it would send a humanitarian convoy to Luhansk city on 11 August, which was completely cut off from electrical power, water, food, and gas supplies amidst a government offensive on Russia's controlled extremists in the city.
+The government of Russia stated that it would send a humanitarian convoy to Luhansk city on 11 August, which was completely cut off from electrical power, water, food, and gas supplies amidst a government offensive on separatists in the city.
 According to government spokesman Dmitry Peskov, the convoy would be dispatched under the "aegis of the Red Cross".
 Western governments were weary of the plan, which NATO secretary general Anders Fogh Rasmussen said was part of "developing the narrative and the pretext" for an invasion of Ukraine "under the guise of a humanitarian operation".
 The government of Ukraine said that the convoy would not be allowed to cross the border into Ukraine.
 Despite this, Russian Foreign Minister Sergei Lavrov said that an agreement between Ukrainian and Russian government officials had been made, which would allow the convoy to drive to the border.
 At the border, the goods carried would be unloaded and put onto Ukrainian lorries.